 Data Science Research & Initiatives at Michigan Universities

-Mcity is a University Michigan-Ann Arbor initiative—just one of the many that has made the university world-famous.
-Southeast Michigan has plenty of sturdy tech schools, but it’s U-M-Ann Arbor that features in the top 30 of Best Global Universities in Computer Science and the top 15 of Best Graduate Computer Science Programs of U.S. News & World Report rankings.
+Mcity is a University of Michigan-Ann Arbor initiative—just one of the many that has made the university world-famous.
+Southeast Michigan has plenty of sturdy tech schools as well.

-Here’s how Michigan’s top dog and its neighboring rivals are competing (and collaborating) on the big data front:
+Here’s how Michigan’s schools are competing (and collaborating) on the big data front:

-- U-M-Ann Arbor’s Advanced Research Computing (ARC) facilitates data-intensive research and provides technology & consulting services.
+- University of Michigan-Ann Arbor’s Advanced Research Computing (ARC) facilitates data-intensive research and provides technology & consulting services.
 ARC is responsible for the Michigan Institute for Data Science (MIDAS), which was built with some of the funds from the school’s $100 million Data Science Initiative (DSI).
-U-M-Ann Arbor also runs the Big Data Summer Institute, develops new business at the Office of Technology Transfer, and takes part in data-led projects like ICPSR.
+University of Michigan-Ann Arbor also runs the Big Data Summer Institute, develops new business at the Office of Technology Transfer, and takes part in data-led projects like ICPSR.

 - Michigan State University’s Bio/Computational Evolution in Action CONsortium (BEACON) is an NSF Science and Technology Center that unites biologists, computer scientists, and engineers in the study of evolution (e.g. disease, climate change, genetics, etc.).
 Meanwhile, its Innovation Center is actively involved with technology start-ups.